-Coordinated by Peter Levine, Tisch College director of research and director of CIRCLE, the program brings Fellows together four times a semester to discuss common themes, challenges, and resources from diverse academic perspectives.
+Coordinated by Peter Levine, the Lincoln Filene Professor of Citizenship and Public Service at Tisch College, the program brings Fellows together four times a semester to discuss common themes, challenges, and resources from diverse academic perspectives.

 The 2013-2014 Faculty Fellows are:

 professor and chair of Sociology, School of Arts and Sciences